Kowal Sentry Integration for Magento 2

 - usually

-Yesif you do not want to flood the project with noise after deployments.
+Yesif you do not want to fill the project with noise after deployments.

 Context section

-Controls how much business context is attached to events.
+Controls the amount of business context added to events.

 Attach Store Context